 A prototype jet engine can operate without using fossil fuels, paving the way for zero-emissions air travel.

-There is to study
+There is something to study

-"Our results demonstrated that such a microwave air plasma-based jet engine can be a potentially viable alternative to the conventional fossil fuel jet engine," said the chief researcher Jau Tang, engineer of Wuhan University, in a press release
+“Our results demonstrated that such a microwave air plasma-based jet engine can be a potentially viable alternative to the conventional fossil fuel jet engine,” said the chief researcher Jau Tang, engineer from Wuhan University, in a press release

 Jet engine electric